 Balashi Beer: 3 Reasons to Love Aruba’s Only Homegrown Brew

 Balashi Beer, like a lot of things in Aruba, always makes me smile.
-The island’s newest (it’s only been around about ten years) and now only homegrown beer (we’ll discuss Amstel Bright another day); it is by far the leading brew of choice when you’re having a good time on this “One Happy Island.”
+The island’s newest (it’s only been around since the 1990s) and now only homegrown beer (we’ll discuss Amstel Bright another day) is by far the leading brew of choice when you’re having a good time on this “One Happy Island.”

 Just say Balashi out loud a couple of times.
 It just sounds like fun, right?

-Back in the late-1990s as the brewery was just getting started, the owners held a contest among the people of Aruba to name the new beer.
-The name Balashi won out in a vote among the Aruban people, leaving no doubt that Balashi is truly the people’s beer through and through.
+Back in the late-1990s as the brewery was just getting started, the owners held a contest among the entire population of Aruba to name the new beer.
+The name Balashi won out in an island-wide vote, leaving no doubt that Balashi is truly the Aruban people’s beer through and through.

-Kinda’ makes you think there’s some fantastic natural spring hiding somewhere in a remote part of the island where they get this ultra-pure water that gives Balashi an exceptional, uniquely Aruban flavor.
+Kinda’ makes you think there’s some mystical natural spring hiding somewhere in a remote part of Aruba where they get this ultra-pure water that gives Balashi an exceptional, uniquely Aruban flavor.
 You know, something like The Source in Nevis.

 Umm, not so much.
-The water in Aruba, though tasty and completely safe to drink straight out of the tap, is far less than exotic.
+The water in Aruba, though tasty, is far less than exotic.
 Or, as described on EnjoyAruba.com: